SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * Review the *handle* method to see an example of how to specify dynamic destinations
-* Build (mvn clean install) & Deploy the app to PCF
+* Build (mvn clean install) & Deploy the app to OpenShift

 Positive
 : Note that our two different feature processors are listening as part of a consumer group so they will receive messages in a round robin fashion